 Tips for Planning Your Estate

-- It’s never pleasant to think about, but there may come a time where you’re unable to make decisions for yourself.
-For these scenarios, a living will or other form of advance directive can help ensure your doctors and loved ones know how to best respect your wishes.
+- It’s never pleasant to think about, but there may come a time when you’re unable to make decisions for yourself.
+For these scenarios, a living will or another form of advance directive can help ensure your family knows your wishes.

 Photo credit: ©iStock.com/RichLegg, ©iStock.com/ebstock, ©iStock.com/vgajic